 This is going to be the best setup if you’re a complete beginner or are going to be using light tackle and line.
 This is the exact thing I use when I’m fishing with a line under 10 lbs or when it’s really windy out.

-The best shore fishing rod and reel for beginners would be a spincaster.
-I’m probably going to assume you don’t want to spend a fortune on a rod/reel combo so something like the Shimano Baitrunner OC reel (click to see the price on Amazon) with an Ugly Stik Elite medium-heavy rod (click to see the price on Amazon).
-I’m a big fan of Shimano reels and the Ugly Stik is one of the better rods that won’t break the bank.
+The best shore fishing rod and reel for beginners would be a spinning setup.
+I’m probably going to assume you don’t want to spend a fortune on a rod/reel combo so something like the Okuma Ceymar reel with an Ugly Stik Elite medium action rod (7 foot).
+I’m a big fan of how these reels perform and the Ugly Stik is one of the better rods that won’t break the bank.
+See the ones I use here.

 The downside to these rods is that they’re not the best if you’ll be fishing in tight areas or for bigger fish (above 10 lbs).
 They don’t have the toughest backbone (bend a lot) and a lot of pressure will be put on the guides (what your line goes through) so it’s not going to be as strong as what I’ll be talking about next.